Scott Dixon: Early racing career

 Aged seven, Dixon began racing go-karts after watching his cousins race at Auckland's Mt.
 Wellington oval kart track and tried karting following the conclusion of a raceday.
-He was encouraged by his parents to pursue a racing career, and was first put into a midget car with a Ironhorse engine at age eight.
+He was encouraged by his parents to pursue a racing career, and was first put into a midget car with an Ironhorse engine at age eight.
 Dixon was influenced by the success of New Zealand drivers Chris Amon, Denny Hulme and Bruce McLaren.
 Over the next six years, Dixon parents purchased additional equipment depending on circumstances and Dixon's increase in achievements.
 His father worked long hours importing Omega karts and cars from Japan, to finance his son's endeavours and borrowed so much money he did not inform his wife about all of it.
-During the following five years, Dixon won 30 major Australian and New Zealand-based karting championships in his age group, including the 1992 New Zealand Junior Restricted Championship.
+During the following five years, Dixon won thirty major Australian and New Zealand-based karting championships in his age group, including the 1992 New Zealand Junior Restricted Championship.

-Aged 13, he began car racing, earning dispensation from Motorsport NZ to obtain a junior competition licence to enter club and national level events in categories up to Formula Ford after lobbying by his parents.
+Aged thirteen, he began car racing, earning dispensation from Motorsport NZ to obtain a junior competition licence to enter club and national level events in categories up to Formula Ford after lobbying by his parents.
 Dixon took the 1994 New Zealand Formula Vee Championship at his first attempt to become its youngest champion; He was second in the 1994 New Zealand Formula Class II Championship, and drove the 1994 NZRDC Formula Ford Winter Series.
 Dixon rolled a Nissan Sentra saloon car onto its roof during a race at Pukekohe Park Raceway, capturing national attention when footage showed him struggling from the upturned car with a cushion strapped to his back to reach the pedals.
-For the 1995–1996 season, he drove a 1600cc light, low-downforce pushrod open-wheel car in the higher-tier New Zealand Formula Ford Class II Championship, winning the category title with 13 victories in 14 events.
-Dixon's family moved him to the primary Formula Ford class in a 1992 Swift car, securing the 1996–1997 title with 8 wins from 15 starts.
+For the 1995–1996 season, he drove a 1600cc light, low-downforce pushrod open-wheel car in the higher-tier New Zealand Formula Ford Class II Championship, winning the category title with thirteen victories in fourteen events.
+Dixon's family moved him to the primary Formula Ford class in a 1992 Swift car, securing the 1996–1997 title with eight wins from fifteen starts.

 With no help from Motorsport NZ, Dixon's family approached open-wheel racer Ken Smith, who became Dixon's manager and mentor in their plan to send him to the Australian Drivers' Championship's Formula Holden class.
 Dixon got race-by-race funding from sponsors and individuals as his family and a small group of local sponsors lost funding.
-He finished the 14-race series third in the under-powered 1991 Ralt Australia Reynard 91D–Holden car, and was named Rookie of the Year.
+He finished the fourteen-race series third in the under-powered 1991 Ralt Australia Reynard 91D–Holden car, and was named Rookie of the Year.
 Dixon initially found it difficult to communicate with team owner Graham Watson because he was not a family member; his school recommended he stop schooling due to his good academic performance and focus on racing.